JereKoskela/proton-beam-sde/README.md

 # Proton-beam-SDE
 This repository houses a simulator for an SDE describing a the path of a proton in proton beam therapy.
+This branch is records the version used for the simulations in [Crossley et al. (2025)](https://doi.org/10.1098/rspa.2024.0687).
+See the main branch for an up-to-date implementation.

 # Installation